List of Disney+ Hotstar original films

-Disney+ Hotstar (also known as Hotstar) is an Indian brand of subscription video on-demand over-the-top streaming service owned by Novi Digital Entertainment of Disney Star and operated by Disney Media and Entertainment Distribution, both divisions of The Walt Disney Company.
-Initially, the platform launched as Hotstar in February 2015 by Star India.
+This article is a list of streaming television films which released on Disney+ Hotstar, or just Hotstar, an Indian subscription video on-demand over-the-top streaming service owned by Disney Star and operated by the Disney Entertainment division of The Walt Disney Company since its launch as Hotstar in February 2015 by the formerly-named Star India.

 Indian original films

 Disney+ Hotstar Multiplex

 Also dubbed as Hotstar Premiere Nights where the service operated only as Hotstar.
 The below titles are exclusively streaming on the platform forgoing their theatrical releases.

 Hotstar Specials

 Hotstar Specials is a brand of Disney+ Hotstar on which the platform releases their original films done exclusively for the service.